God Blog

 - Ephesians 6:4 NOG

 There is no question that parenting yields some of life’s most rewarding experiences.
 Even so, by its very nature, having children is an ongoing battle on a variety of fronts.
 Raising a family means being responsible for the finances and relationships, housing and healthcare, education and religious training, transportation and entertainment of not only oneself but a spouse and children.
-If not friends and extended extended family!
+If not friends and extended family!
 And not only for just the present, but the foreseeable future.
 If not eternity.

 The proliferation of parenting advice can be as daunting as it is insightful.
 A recent work entitled, “